opis/closure/README.md

 * Handles static closures
 * Supports cryptographically signed closures
 * Provides a reflector that can give you information about the serialized closure
+* Provides an analyzer for *Super Closure* library
 * Supports serialization of bounded objects and scopes (available only from PHP >= 5.4)